Skip to main content

 To obtain externship credit, students must work ten hours a week for thirteen weeks during the fall or spring semesters and twenty hours a week for eight weeks during the summer session.

-Information Regarding Externships and Compensation
+Externships and Compensations

 1. During all semesters: local transportation costs (e.g., subway, parking); and